 You do touch upon issues you find in your home country, like the church-funding through state money.
 What sort of stuff is it that vexes Great Grief?

 We definitely find it important to tackle the issues regarding Iceland and the lack of separation of church and state.
 This is because the media tends to portray Iceland as some sort of utopia.
-This is of course just the tip of the iceberg regarding our band.
+In addition to these issues, our discussions often include topics like 카지노 홀덤, which reflect broader societal trends and personal interests.
+This is, of course, just the tip of the iceberg regarding our band.
 There’s mental health, personal struggles, political issues, and a myriad of other things.
 I’d go into depth, but I feel we’d spend the entire day going over it.

 That being said, there is an interview online where I do explain each track off our new album in depth (Ed.
 You can read that article on The Reykjavik Grapevine, right here).